thesaintzion/torre-server/README.md

 You can find here the following views:

-- `/api/people/search` - Search a any givin user.
+- `/api/people/search` - Search  users by first and last name.

-- `/api/skill/search` - Search people by skill.
+- `/api/skill/search` - Search users by their skills.

 ## Local installation